-The Message Analyzer Analysis Grid viewer has a default column layout that contains several columns in which basic message data is displayed, however, the default column layout displays only a limited cross-section of the available data.
-Additional information is also available for many other message fields that you can access by using the Column Chooser tool window.
+The Message Analyzer Analysis Grid viewer has a default View Layout that contains several columns in which basic message data is displayed; however, the default layout displays only a limited cross-section of the available data.
+Additional information is also available for many other message fields that you can access by using the Column Chooser Tool Window.
 By adding specific columns, you can expose hidden but important field information that you can examine for greater troubleshooting capabilities with Message Analyzer.

-Note The default column layout configuration is described in the Analysis Grid topic.
-Also, you can find all the columns that are used in the Analysis Grid viewer default column layout in the Column Chooser tool window by using its search facility.
+Note The column configuration for the default Analysis Grid View Layout is described in the Analysis Grid topic.
+Also, you can find all the columns that are contained in the default layout of the Analysis Grid by using the search facility of the Column Chooser Tool Window.

 Accessing the Column Chooser

-Although the default column layout provides some basic information for any message that you view, there are many more data columns that you can add to the Analysis Grid viewer that enable you to focus on specific data fields that contain values for the message types, properties, structures, methods, flags, events, metadata, and so on, of your captured messages.
-Each of the nodes in the message hierarchies of the Column Chooser tool window uses common icons to represent fields, methods, properties, and so on.
+Although the column configuration of the default Analysis Grid View Layout provides some basic information for any message that you view, there are many more data columns that you can add to the Analysis Grid viewer that enable you to focus on specific data fields that contain values for the message types, properties, structures, methods, flags, events, metadata, and so on, of your captured messages.
+Each of the nodes in the message hierarchies of the Column Chooser Tool Window uses common icons to represent fields, methods, properties, and so on.
 You can access the Column Chooser in the following ways:

 By clicking the Choose Columns icon in the View Options group on the Message Analyzer Ribbon, which in turn opens and docks the Column Chooser window.

-By right-clicking the column bar for any Analysis Grid viewer column and selecting the Choose Columns… command from the menu that appears.
+By right-clicking the column header bar for any Analysis Grid viewer column and selecting the Choose Columns… command from the context menu that appears.